Ang Pamana: The Inheritance: Plot

 That night, Nico fails to return.
 Tommy keeps saying that he's dead, but no one takes heed.
-Johnny suggests they find him, but Paolo advises against roaming the farm at that time.
+Johnny suggests they search for him, but Paolo advises against roaming the farm at that time.
 Ronnie suddenly becomes very sick.

-Come morning, Paolo hires a local albularyo or medicine woman to cure Ronnie who apparently fell victim to the curse of a black dwarf.
-After she succeeds, Vanessa then hires her to exorcise the ghost haunting the house.
+In the morning, Paolo hires an albularyo to cure Ronnie who has fallen victim to the curse of a black dwarf.
+After she succeeds, Vanessa then hires her to exorcise Nena's spirit from the house.
 Paolo goes home.
-Although the albularyo advises against this, Vanessa insists the exorcism to be performed due to her being a current owner of the property, unlike the ghost who is now just a former owner.
+Although the albularyo advises against this, Vanessa insists the exorcism proceeds now that she is the current owner of the property.

 Johnny finds Tommy talking to someone at a shrine outside the house.
-He briefly catches a glimpse of lola (whose ghost he now believes he really has been seeing due to him being sober at the moment but still seeing the ghost) and gets Anna to the spot, who confirms she is able to feel a presence and smell lola's perfume but doesn't see her.
-Tommy then states that lola told him to go to the mango tree and runs off.
+He briefly catches a glimpse of Nena (whose ghost he now believes he has been seeing after he sees her again in his sober state) and gets Anna to the spot, who confirms she is able to feel a presence and smell her perfume but doesn't see her.
+Tommy then states that Nena told him to go to the mango tree and runs off.
 Johnny follows, leaving Anna at the shrine.
-Shortly afterwards, Anna is attacked by the human form of the manananggal while Tommy and Johnny find Nico's body by the tree.
+Shortly afterward, Anna is attacked by the human form of the manananggal while Tommy and Johnny find Nico's body by the tree.

-That night, Ronnie and Vanessa decide to have Tommy locked up at the barn as they believe it was him and not a kapre that killed Nico.
-This, despite the Johnny's footage showing the kapre.
+That night, Ronnie and Vanessa decide to have Tommy locked up at the barn as they believe it was him and not a kapre that killed Nico despite Johnny's footage showing the kapre.
 Mang Dante asks Johnny to come with him to the mango tree immediately.
 As Mang Dante places offerings, Johnny again sees the kapre through his videocam's night vision.
-Mang Dante comes back and says the kapre wants to talk to lola's descendant.
-Johnny is reluctant because he's afraid and doesn't speak Tagalog.
-Mang Dante responds that entities don't use words to communicate.
-Johnny offers cigars, and the kapre shows him a vision of a manananggal's lair in the forest - a creature that his lola intended to get rid of in her younger days but was unable to.
+Mang Dante comes back and says the kapre wants to talk to his grandmother's descendant.
+Johnny is reluctant because he is afraid and cannot speak Tagalog but Mang Dante encourages him, saying that entities do not use words to communicate.
+Johnny offers cigars, and the kapre shows him a vision of a manananggal's lair in the forest, which Nena intended to get rid of but was unable to.

 At the barn, Celia tries to unlock the doors to let Tommy out.
 His noise attracts the manananggal, forcing Celia to retreat.
 It terrorizes Tommy for some time.

-Back at the house, Anna wakes up at her room and hears Tommy's cries.
+Back at the house, Anna wakes up in her room and hears Tommy's cries.
 She asks Ronnie and Vanessa to help her get him but they refuse and reveal that the manananggal is outside.
 She goes out, only to find the creature at the treetops nearby.
 The three of them shut all the windows and doors, while the manananggal flies around.